 Future expenses could vary depending upon the airport's desire to develop, operate, and maintain its facilities.
 As such, salaries and benefits were assumed at two percent annual growth and an increase in supplies and services were made based upon historical trends.
 It is recommended that airport staff make every effort to minimize expenses related to supplies and services during the planning period.

 Cash flow projections indicate future revenues should rise at a rate greater than expenses.
-If the airport can continue to expand its tenant base and attract more aircraft activity as well as non-aviation development, the deficit currently being realized should decrease significantly, and the airport could experience positive gains by the long term of the planning period
+If the airport can continue to expand its tenant base and attract more aircraft activity as well as Airport Master Plan - Draft Final